 These Japanese dumplings are related to Chinese pot stickers (guo tie), though they tend to be made with thinner wrappers, and filled with minced pork, cabbage, scallions, garlic, and ginger.
 They are then served with rice vinegar, soy sauce and chili oil based dipping sauce.
 These are some of the best dumplings around the world that you shouldn’t miss.

 A traditional Cantonese dumpling, ha gow is also served in dim sum.
 Sometimes called a “shrimp bonnet,” the translucent wrappers of these shrimp dumplings are filled with shrimp chunks, bamboo shoots, scallions, and grated ginger.
 The tapioca and wheat flour wrappers are then pleated and steamed.
 It is often served together with Siu Mai.

 9. Jiaozi (Shui Jiao/Zhēngjiao/Guotie)– China

-The most common Chinese dumpling, jiaozi refers to a thinly rolled piece of dough filled with ground pork or other meats and/or vegetables.
+The most common Chinese dumpling, jiaozi, refers to a thinly rolled piece of dough filled with ground pork or other meats and/or vegetables.
 They can be steamed (zhēngjiao), boiled (shui jiao) or pan fried (guo tie, also known as “pot stickers”).
 Jiaozi are different from Chinese filled buns (bao or baozi) which are much thicker and are more like mantou or plain steamed buns.
-Jiaozi or shui jiao are eaten year-round and also particularly during the Chinese New Year.
-Jiaozi is served with soup or with a dipping sauce that may include rice wine, soy sauce, sesame oil, vinegar, ginger, garlic or hot sauce.
+Also called as shui jiao, they are eaten year-round and also particularly during the Chinese New Year.
+It is served with soup or with a dipping sauce that may include rice wine, soy sauce, sesame oil, vinegar, ginger, garlic or hot sauce.

 10. Khinkali – Georgia